Frequently Asked Questions

 Where should I start on Chet?

 For intermediate users, or users with a substantial amount of experience with ear training and music theory, we recommend starting in the Collections.
-If you prefer guided practice, try ‘Next Steps’ in the Path.
+If you prefer guided practice, try starting on Units 3 or 4 in the Path by passing one of the 'Jump Ahead' tests.
 If you want to compete in more difficult competitions or test your overall fluency, try some of the Challenges.

-For advanced users, or professional level musicians, we also recommend starting in the Collections.
+For advanced users, or professional level musicians, we also recommend starting in the Library.
 If you want to compete in more difficult competitions or test your overall fluency, try some of the Challenges.

 How does scoring work?